 Sebastian: A good point!
 What was the greatest game jam experience you had so far?

 Rémy: The Ludum Dare 32 was the first time I participated in a game jam and I had a blast!
-I made “TETRATOR”, a “Tetris” clone that is more than just a clone and I’m still very proud of it.
+I made “TETRATOR”, a “Tetris” clone that is more than just a clone and I am still very proud of it.
 It was one of the most intense weekends of my life!
 It also turned out to get some really good scores, which was very encouraging!

-Sebastian: Oh yes, I remember that one!
+Sebastian: I remember that one!
 I played it over and over again, but I also enjoy your newer PICO-8 games.
 By the way, how do you want to help the PICO-8 scene in the future?

 Rémy: First I want to say that the formation I had was my dream formation.
 It was a programming formation in a school specialized in video games and animation and I felt very lucky about it, but I had three major problems.
 The first one is that the school was very expensive and I had to live in Paris for it, which was even more expensive.
 The second is that I was creatively frustrated.
 We spent a lot of time on very technical stuff and when we made games, we had to stick to the plan that was given to us.
-There wasn’t much room nor call for personal input.
+There was not much room nor call for personal input.
 The third reason is that I have a problem with mentorship in general.
-I don’t like having someone looking down on what I make or someone I am supposed to look up to.
+I do not like having someone looking down on what I make or someone I am supposed to look up to.

-I mean… I love learning from other people, especially from people that consider themselves on the same level as I am.
+I love learning from other people, especially from people that consider themselves on the same level as I am.
 But I was really motivated, and still am, to learn by myself!
-I felt fine about making mistakes and working every single day if that’s what it was going to take – and it is.
+I felt fine about making mistakes and working every single day if that is what it was going to take, and it is.
 The formation was supposed to last two more years, and I figured that two more years was enough for me to turn my personal projects into something bigger and profitable.

 Rémy: Yes!
 Jan Willem Nijman from Vlambeer and Jonatan Söderström from Dennaton Games would be my first inspirations because of their way of approaching game design and making.
-Although since then I actually started focusing more on what I want to be and make rather than who I’d like to be like.
+Although since then I actually started focusing more on what I want to be and make rather than who I would like to be like.
 I want to make colorful games that are focused on simple, but innovative mechanics or concepts, with a design that feels solid, compact and really fun.